This library guide points to library resources relevant to the stages of writing a dissertation or thesis.

 Below are some university resources that address how to format your dissertation or thesis.
 They are given here for your convenience.

 *Contact your adviser to review your department's expectations, guidelines, or templates for submission.*

 For information about how to submit electronically your Lehigh dissertation or thesis, see the library guide about how to do so.

 Contact Ilhan Citak (x4506) for details about the submission process.

 Preprints (scroll down a bit) are an increasingly important form of publishing.
 A preprint is a publicly accessible version of your research.
 Preprint servers serve as a place to publish an initial version of your research prior to seeking publication.

-As you write successive chapters, consider publishing them as preprints.
+As you write successive chapters, consider publishing them as preprints, even as you submit them as journal articles...but first ascertain that the journal to which you submit your article allows "pre-publication" in a preprint.
 Or when your dissertation or thesis is done, consider publishing it as a preprint.

 See here for benefits and caveats about publishing preprints.

-When your dissertation or thesis is complete, consider publishing it as a book or set of articles.
+As you write your dissertation, submit chapters as articles.
+When your dissertation or thesis is complete, consider publishing it as a book.
 Not only will this help you get a job, but it is a way to make available to the world the fruits of your hard labors.

 For books about writing a dissertation or thesis, do a search in Lehigh's online catalog, ASA.
 Here is a general search of this kind: